FindControl and Master Pages

 }

-This will find any control in the master page which happens to have the ID "ControlID".
-This control can be a sub control of another control.
-Whats going on here?
-Well to understand, I downloaded the famous Reflector and searched Microsoft's Framework for this.
+This will find any control in the master page that happens to have the ID "ControlID".
+This control could be a sub-control of another control.

 protected virtual Control FindControl(string id, int pathOffset)